benmcp/TIL/es2015/classes.md

 ## What are classes?

 A class is essentially a template/blueprint that creates an object.
+JS classes is nothing new for the world of javascript, it is rather a cleaner syntax for managing objects.

 In most languages, classes contain methods (member functions) and variables (initial member variables) with 'member' meaning contained.